GW-SHC/info/README.md

 Does this club train evil Hackers?
 ----------------------------------

-No.  This club has nothing to do with system compromises, and the pejorative use of the term "hack".
+No.  This club has little to do with system compromises, and the pejorative use of the term "hack".
 Hacking is the application of a deep understanding of a system to some, often very clever, end.
 Hackers often have a fundamental curiousity of how systems work, and enjoy applying their ingenuity to make them do amazing things.
 If this is unclear, please google the difference between Hackers and Crackers.